Spinal Muscular Atrophy (SMA)

 Types of SMA

-SMA is divided into four different types.
-This classification is based on both the age of onset of the disease and the movements that it can perform.
-The fact that the disease occurs at an older age makes it milder.
+SMA is divided into four types.
+This classification is based on the age of onset and the movements the patient can perform.
+The later the disease appears, the milder its course tends to be.

 SMA Type-1

-Type-1 SMA, seen in babies younger than 6 months of age, is the most severe type of SMA.
-It first appears in late pregnancy when the baby’s movements slow down.
-Symptoms seen in SMA type 1 patients, also called hypotonic babies, include lack of head control, lack of movement and frequent respiratory tract infections.
-Infections that babies experience cause their lung capacity to shrink over time.
-This narrowing causes babies to need respiratory support.
-They also lack basic skills such as sucking and swallowing.
-At the same time, arm and leg movements are not seen.
-They also have lively eyes and can make eye contact.
-SMA Type-1 is the most common cause of infant death in the world.
+Seen in babies younger than 6 months, Type-1 is the most severe form of SMA.
+It first appears with a slowdown in the baby’s movements in the last stages of pregnancy.
+Symptoms in SMA Type-1 patients, also known as hypotonic infants, include lack of head control, decreased movement, and frequent respiratory infections.
+The infections experienced by the babies over time cause the lung capacity to narrow, leading to the need for respiratory support.
+Additionally, they lack basic skills such as sucking and swallowing.
+They also do not exhibit arm and leg movements.
+However, they have lively eyes and can make eye contact.
+SMA Type-1 is the most common cause of infant death worldwide.

 SMA Type-2

-In Type-2 SMA, which occurs in babies between 6 and 18 months of age, babies develop normally before the onset of the disease.
-They can hold their head and sit without support.
-But they cannot stand, walk or get up on their own.
-In addition, babies have tremors in their hands, weakness, weight loss and coughing.
-Some babies are also prone to scoliosis and frequent respiratory infections.
+Seen in babies between 6 and 18 months, Type-2 SMA initially shows normal development in babies before the onset of the disease.
+They can hold their heads and sit unsupported.
+However, they cannot stand, walk, or rise on their own.
+Other observed symptoms include hand tremors, weakness, inability to gain weight, and coughing.
+Additionally, some babies develop scoliosis and are prone to frequent respiratory infections.

 SMA Type-3